petermr/semanticClimate/events.md

+# Upcoming Events
+Listed are the events that we are either hosting or being a part of.
+Most are open to anybody to register, some may be internal.
-## Half Day CobLet2022 Asia Pacific Workshop
+## Half Day CobLet2022 Asia Pacific Workshop (closed)
 - When: 2022-10-13
 - Where: Online
 ## Cambridge MPhil Lecture Series (semi-closed)